petertran-21/untitled-ghost-game/README.md

 - Run `cd ..`
 - Run `make`
 - Run `./bin/myGame`
+- Hit the right arrow key to progress through tutorial!

 **NOTE!!!** The first scene has a slight bug with the camera.
 To fix it, move the Ghost down, then up!